 - Always be upgrading your talent and never be afraid to pay them what they need to make.

-- Either they are doing a great job, or they aren’t.
+- Never wait to address personnel issues or substandard performance.
+Employees are either doing a great job or they aren’t.
 If they aren’t, take action.
 My job isn’t to babysit or beg people to do their jobs.

-- A culture rooted in past successes, growth at all costs and aggressive bonus structures will produce employees who don’t think, who aren’t skeptical and who ignore risks.
+- A culture rooted in past successes, growth at all costs, and aggressive bonus structures will produce employees who don’t think, who aren’t skeptical, and who ignore risks.

 - Stay lean even if you can afford to get fat.
 Keep overhead low!